Upper College Curriculum

 Our pupils develop this independence in a supportive atmosphere throughout Upper College, experiencing a variety of exciting opportunities that challenge them intellectually and allow them to develop as individuals.

-Continuity of academic and pastoral support is key for the girls as they make decisions about their future.
-Their wellbeing and academic progress is overseen by our Head of Upper College.
+Continuity of academic and pastoral support is key for pupils as they make decisions about their future.
+Their wellbeing and academic progress is overseen by the Head of Upper College.
 They remain with their existing Junior House and also continue with their Lower College Tutor, who has helped facilitate the GCSE options process with them during the previous year.